habib-wahid/spring-boot-backend/README.md

 When your pull request is approved, it will be merged.

+## Instruction for adding Checkstyle in Intellij Idea
+### Add checkstyle plugin in Intellij Idea
+1. Go to settings -> plugins
+2. Search Checkstyle-IDEA plugin and install it

+### Show Checkstyle error in Idea:
+1. Go to settings -> Tools -> checkstyle
+2. Using '+' sing upload checkstyle.xml file of our PSS project
+3. Checkmark the uploaded checkstyle file

+Now Checkstyle error is seen in idea if you aren't fulfill checkstyle rules

+### Solve Checkstyle error:

+1. To reformat code use keyboard shortcut Ctrl+Alt+L
+2. To reformat import statements use keyboard shortcut Ctrl+Alt+O

 ## Using Swagger UI and Redocly
 Swagger UI is used for both documenting and testing the API endpoints whereas Redocly is used for documentation only but which is also visually pleasing.